-- > 814-867-0099 - studentaffairs.psu.edu/safety-conduct/student-conduct/students-and-organizations/ all-about-alcohol
+- > 814-867-0099 - studentaffairs.psu.edu/health-wellness/alcohol-amnesty

 The safety of our students is of paramount importance, and it is critical that the university create an environment that is conducive to reporting sexual misconduct and seeking emergency assistance for hazing-related injuries and other serious medical issues.
 While the university does not condone underage drinking, illegal drug use, or other violations of university policy or the law, the university understands that students may hesitate to get help for themselves and others when they are worried about the potential consequences, including student conduct action.
 Consequently, the university has established the following protocols for those who choose to prioritize safety.